Westbrook scores 45; Thunder beat Jazz to avoid elimination

+Westbrook got sidetracked during Monday's Game 4 by a one-on-one matchup with Ricky Rubio.
+He was in foul trouble for much of Oklahoma City's loss and was later fined $10,000 and assessed a technical for an altercation late in that game.

+With Oklahoma City trailing 3-1 in the series, he focused up in Game 5 and helped keep the season alive.
+He made 5 of 16 shots in the first half, then 12 of 23 in the second.

 Westbrook also had 15 rebounds and seven assists.
-Paul George added 34 points and eight rebounds.

-Utah takes a 3-2 lead back to Salt Lake City for Game 6 on Friday.
+Paul George added 34 points and eight rebounds for the Thunder, who forced a Game 6 in Salt Lake City on Friday.

+"We stopped playing defense," Jazz guard Donovan Mitchell said.
+"We stopped getting back.
+Our offense got stagnant.
+They made adjustments and we didn't make the right adjustments back.
+We will watch the film and figure out what went wrong, but from my analysis right after the game, we just stopped getting back in transition and they just fed off of that."

+Jae Crowder scored a career playoff-high 27 points, Mitchell had 23 and Joe Ingles added 16 for the Jazz, who still have a 3-2 lead in the series.

 Oklahoma City took advantage after Utah's post players, Rudy Gobert and Derrick Favors, got into foul trouble.
 Both finished with five fouls, and Oklahoma City was able to get to the basket consistently for the first time in the series.